Today, I noticed that many of you pop on this site looking for a homemade sprayable weed lube Foria recipe.

 Sprayable Weed Lube Recipe

-And a the double boiler method for infusing using decarbed concentrates (I’ve only experimented with FECO/RSO, bubble hash and kief, so if you try something else, let me know).
+And the double boiler method for infusing using decarbed concentrates (I’ve only experimented with FECO/RSO, bubble hash, and kief, so if you try something else, let me know).

 Flower Infused Weed Lube Recipe

 1. In a crockpot on warm/low or in an Ardent FX or Nova, combine:

 4. Pour into glass spray bottles.
 I like storing a big batch in the fridge and using these small bottles (they’re also great for gifting).